Museums on Capri

 From Villa San Michele, you can see the Castello Barbarossa, a histioric fortification which dates from the era in which Amalfi was an indipendent duchy in the 15th century.
 Today, the fort is used as a research center for migratory birds, run by the Axel Munthe foundation.
 The Barbarossa Castle, named for the pirate pirata Khai-ed-Din who burned it down in 1535, is open to the public all year round and on Thursday afternoons offers guided tours (we suggest getting detailed information on the tour hours at the information offices in the Piazzetta in Capri town or in Piazza Vittoria in Anacapri).

-After your visit to Villa San Michele, continue along the tree-lined lane to enjoy the view over the Gulf of Naples and the historic port of Anacapri, where the Phoenian Steps connecting Anacapri to Marina Grande begin.
+Afterward, it will be very pleasant to continue along the tree-lined lane to enjoy the view over the Gulf of Naples and the historic port of Anacapri, where the Phoenian Steps connecting Anacapri to Marina Grande begin.

 Back at Piazza Vittoria, take the pedestrian lane to the Casa Rossa.
 This was once the residence of the America colonel John Clay H. Mackowen who, like Axel Munthe, was an avid collecter of archaeological remains found on the island.